Water deer

-The water deer (Hydropotes inermis) is a small deer species native to China and Korea.
-Its prominent tusks, similar to those of musk deer, have led to both subspecies being colloquially named vampire deer in English-speaking areas to which they have been imported.
+The water deer (Hydropotes inermis) is a small deer species native to Korea and China.
+It has prominent tusks, similar to those of musk deer.
 It was first described to the Western world by Robert Swinhoe in 1870.

 Taxonomy

-There are two subspecies: the Chinese water deer (H. i. inermis) and the Korean water deer (H. i. argyropus).
-The water deer is superficially more similar to a musk deer than a true deer; despite anatomical peculiarities, including a pair of prominent tusks (downward-pointing canine teeth), and its lack of antlers, it is classified as a cervid.
-Yet, its unique anatomical characteristics have caused it to be classified in its own genus (Hydropotes) as well as historically its own subfamily (Hydropotinae).
-However, studies of mitochondrial control region and cytochrome b DNA sequences placed it near Capreolus within an Old World section of the subfamily Capreolinae, and all later molecular analysis show that Hydropotes is a sister taxon of Capreolus.
+The two subspecies are the Chinese water deer (H. i. inermis) and the Korean water deer (H. i. argyropus).
+The water deer is superficially more similar to a musk deer than a true deer; despite anatomical peculiarities, including a pair of prominent tusks (downward-pointing canine teeth) and its lack of antlers, it is classified as a cervid, yet its unique anatomical characteristics have caused it to be classified in its own genus (Hydropotes), as well as historically its own subfamily (Hydropotinae).
+However, studies of mitochondrial control region and cytochrome b DNA sequences placed it near Capreolus within an Old World section of the subfamily Capreolinae, and all later molecular analyses show that Hydropotes is a sister taxon of Capreolus.